awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Viewing available AWS service names<a name="vpce-view-services"></a>

-You can get a list of available AWS service names using the console or the command line\.
+When you use the Amazon VPC console to create an endpoint, you can get a list of available AWS service names\.

+When you use the AWS CLI to create an endpoint, you can use the [describe\-vpc\-endpoint\-services](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) command to view the service names, and then create the endpoint using the [create\-vpc\-endpoint](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc-endpoint.html) command \.

 ------
 #### [ Console ]